 If you have a significant illness, e.g. diabetes or hypertension, you may have up to 5 additional visits to the GP.

-Care for other illnesses which you may have at this time, but which are not related to your pregnancy, is not covered by the Scheme.
+Care for other illnesses which you may have during this time, but which are not related to your pregnancy, is not covered by the Scheme.

 After the birth, the GP will examine the baby at 2 weeks and both mother and baby at 6 weeks.